 - Manage 215,000 square metres of water runoff per year, at an annual value of $500,000

 Town-owned trees are occasionally injured or removed.
 This may be done by the Town to remove an unhealthy tree, or with the Town's permission by a resident or developer to allow for a change to a private property.
-In order to ensure that Town-owned trees are protected and that requests to injure or remove them are evaluated consistently, a by-law regulating the injury and removal of Town-owned trees is required.
+In order to ensure that Town-owned trees are protected and that requests to injure or remove them are evaluated consistently, Council approved the PUblic Tree Protection By-law regulating the injury and removal of Town-owned trees.
+By-law 2017-59:

-- Prohibit the injury or removal of any Town-owned trees
+- Prohibits the injury or removal of any Town-owned trees

-- Establish a permit process to review requests to injure or remove Town-owned trees
+- Establishs a permit process to review requests to injure or remove Town-owned trees

-- Require compensation for any trees that the Town allows to be injured or removed
+- Requires compensation for any trees that the Town allows to be injured or removed

-- Create offences and fines for which anyone injuring or removing Town-owned trees without a permit
+- Creates offences and fines for which anyone injuring or removing Town-owned trees without a permit